karrot-dev/karrot-frontend/README.md

 The [FSINT team](https://yunity.atlassian.net/wiki/display/FSINT/) within yunity provides additional resources to build up foodsaving.
 At a later point, more features could be added that support the yunity vision and mission, e.g. multi-sharing communities, item pooling, integrated decision making (syscon).

+## Current development goals
+- user: sign-up with user name, first & last name, email address
+- group/community: create a group, add yourself to a group, leave a group, set up name, description, address and position of a group
+- store: create a store which belongs to a group, set up name, description, address and position of a store
+- pick-ups: create a pick-up date which belongs to a store, set time and max. amount of ppl who can collect food, user can enter themselves for pick-up
+- conversations: write messages to one or more people (present in the backend but is not a priority task for frontend)

+We are keeping the features down to a minimum (check out [that meeting's notes](https://yunity.atlassian.net/wiki/display/YUN/2016-09-13+-+Narrowing+down+features)), in order to progressively build up a useful tool.

 ### Potential users
 In future, we want our feature requests to come directly from foodsaving communities, to fulfill their needs and desires.